-German publication in print (“Verschwörungstheorien in der Pandemie.
+Information on the German translation (“Verschwörungstheorien in der Pandemie.
 Wie über COVID-19 im Internet kommuniziert wird”, UVK/utb)

 The COVID-19 pandemic crisis has changed the way we live and communicate.
 The phases of lockdown brought about by the pandemic fundamentally changed the way we work, lead our everyday lives, and how we communicate, resulting in Internet platforms becoming more important than ever before.
 Communicating COVID-19 explores the impact of these changes on society and the way we communicate, and the effect this has had on the spread of misinformation.